scofield7419/scofield7419.github.io/README.md

 # Hao Fei's Website

-This is the website of [Hao Fei](https://haofei.vip/)'s academic research.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
+This is the website of [Hao Fei](https://haofei.vip/)'s academic research, powered by Jekyll and some Bootstrap, Bootwatch.

 Copyright: Hao Fei.

 Code released under the MIT License.